MiSTer-devel/MkDocs_MiSTer/docs/advanced/directvideo.md

 ## Doubling frequency

 This is a handy way to use those modern monitors that have VGA input but are typically not compatible with 15KHz signals, and require 31KHz analog video.
-In case you need it, you just have to set `forced_scandoubler=1` in your mister.ini to turn a 15KHz signal into a 31Khz one (See which cores output 15KHz video [here](Analog-video-output-compatibility)).
+In case you need it, you just have to set `forced_scandoubler=1` in your mister.ini to turn a 15KHz signal into a 31Khz one (See which cores output 15KHz video [Core Default Resolutions](nativeres.md)).

 ## Color Depth